 - There's some terminology confusion: in-game dialogue uses "motorcycle" to refer to Carol's bike, while internal files still call it "bike".

 Frame 14 ("Lilac's Treehouse (Day)") and 15 ("Lilac's Treehouse (Night)")

 While technically used, both areas are only seen in cutscenes and cannot be explored in any of the game's release versions.
-Through memory editing, it's possible to access the frames and, as long as global variable Checkpoint doesn't have a value 11 or higher, no cutscenes will be triggered.
-You can enter the treehouse and get to the living room, but there is, unfortunately, no way to enter the bedroom.
+Through memory editing, it's possible to access the frames and, as long as global variable Checkpoint doesn't have a value of 11 or higher, no cutscenes will be triggered.
+You can enter the treehouse and get to the living room, but there is no way to enter the bedroom.
 If you are not playing as Lilac, she will sit outside on a bench next to the bridge.

 Pausing the game in both areas brings up the pause screen used during cutscenes.
 Leaving the area triggers the stage transition, moving the player to the next stage, Aqua Tunnel.